maxmind/libmaxminddb/doc/libmaxminddb.md

     ...
     MMDB_close(&mmdb);

-The `MMDB_s` struct you pass in can be on the stack or allocated from the heap.
+The `MMDB_s` structure you pass in can be on the stack or allocated from the heap.
 However, if the open is successful it will contain heap-allocated data, so you need to close it with `MMDB_close()`.
 If the status returned is not `MMDB_SUCCESS` then this library makes sure that all allocated memory is freed